Lift Serviced Mountain Biking

 E-Biking at Holiday Valley

 Holiday Valley has 8 Rossignol electric assist, or e-bikes, available for rent at Sky High Adventure Park.
 Prices are $40 for a 2 hour rental or $55 for a 3 hour rental, and $15 for each additional hour with helmets included in the rental price.
 E-bike riders still have to pedal, but the bikes allow them to choose the amount of extra power they need to zip up the hills and cruise over tough terrain in eco, trail or boost mode settings.
 Speed is controlled by pedaling, like a regular bike, but it feels really powerful and the bike accelerates easily.
 That’s the reason everyone from newby to hard core riders end up with a big smile on their face when they try an e-bike.
 E-bikes are a great way for riders of all abilities to climb and cruise together!
 Bikes are available for rent from 9 a.m. to 5 p.m. daily, with the last 2 hour rental going out at 3 p.m.
+E-bike renters must be age 16 or older.
 E-bike riders will receive a trail map showing the designated trails where e-biking is permitted.
+Our Rossignol e-bikes are not permitted on the chairlift.
+If you have your own e-bike, it must weigh less than 60lbs in order to put it on the lift.

 Mountain Biking at Holiday Valley

-The flow trail, Senear Valley Trail, runs from Spruce Lake across through the woods to Champagne, then it zigs and zags across the front ski slopes with big banked turns in the woods, and finishes near the Training Center.
+Normally the flow trail runs from Spruce Lake across through the woods to Champagne, then it zigs and zags across the front ski slopes with big banked turns in the woods, and finishes near the Training Center.
 The average grade is less than 6% so this trail provides a fun and relatively easy way down (or up) the mountain.
 The trail was designed by WNYMBA, heavy equipment and labor was provided by Holiday Valley and finish work done by WNYMBA volunteers, truly a community effort!
 Senear Valley was the original name of the valley that now contains Holiday Valley.

-Mountain bike rentals are available at the Tamarack Club. $25 for up to 4 hours or $35 for more than 4 hours.
-Plus tax.
-The Mountain bikes are Felt 980's with hydraulic disc brakes.
+Mountain bike rentals are available Sky High.
+The mountain bikes are Felt 980's with hydraulic disc brakes.
 Cruiser bikes are available at the Inn at Holiday Valley for the same rates.
 Call (716) 699-2345.

 An excellent guide to mountain biking in the area has been prepared by WNYMBA.
 Copies are available at the resort and at the Ellicottville Bike and Bean in Ellicottville for $10.
 Proceeds benefit WNYMBA and their trail building projects.